perfana/test-events-command-runner/README.md

 Use `onAfterTest` for a command that is called on an `after-test` event.
 For instance, clean up artifacts from a another command.

-Only when _all_ polling commands that are indicated as `continueOnKeepAliveParticipant` request a stop, the test-run is actually stopped.
+Only when _all_ keep-alive commands that are indicated as `continueOnKeepAliveParticipant` request a stop, the test-run is actually stopped.

 Use `onScheduledEvent` for a command that is called in an event scheduler script.